Map API Entities to Terraform Resources

 Where you place the x-speakeasy-entity

-annotation affects the Terraform provider structure.
+annotation affects the Terraform resource schema structure.

 - At the top level: Properties are nested objects.